Austoe6/tech-blog/src/content/blog/2018-07-10-how-to-install-windows-10-for-free.md

 title: How to install Windows 10 for free!
 date: '2018-07-10T17:06:31+03:00'
 thumbnail: /img/windows-95-1535864_1280.jpg
+description: >-
+  How to install cracked Windows 10 from getIntoPC.
+You can install your Windows 10 without giving a penny, there are many tricks I'll walk you through.
+I'm Austin Okhala.
+You don't have to quit on your laptop just because you can't afford Windows 10.
+Here are tips to get your Windows set to go!
 category: quick fixes
 author: Austin Okhala
 featured: true